For decades, partner dance has taught Lead/Follow as a kind of mysterious "Leader" does something and "Follower" does their best to respond to it.

 That of course is extended to:

-Leader always synchronizes with what the Follower has just done
+Leader always synchronizes with what the Follower has just done as in their current position and current shape.

 What other option does Leader have?